discretize/discretize-guides/builds/guardian/zealot-firebrand/index.md

   - Blast fire fields with <Skill name="holystrike"/>.
 If there is no fire field you can put one down with tome1-4
   - Use <Skill name="Symbol of Swiftness"/>
 - Apart from that:
-  - <Skill name="Bane Signet"/> to break defiance bars and provide the group with a temporary 216 <Attribute name="Power"/> buff
+  - <Skill name="Bane Signet"/> to break defiance bars and provide the group with a temporary 216 <Attribute name="Power"/> buff.
+Should also be used when there is no defiance bar ready but it will be off cooldown for the next phase.
   - <Skill id="9226"/> (after <Skill id="9147"/>) is nice CC skill as well
-  - <Skill name="Sword of Justice"/> for additional DPS and vulnerability.
+  - <Skill name="Sword of Justice"/> for additional DPS and  12 stacks of <Condition name="vulnerability"/>.
 Also provides 3 seconds of <Condition name="Crippled"/>

 Suggested key moments to swap to staff and <Skill name="Empower"/>:
 - **Skorvald**: Anomalies 2 and 4.
 In case your group gets too fast you might have to skip <Skill name="Empower"/>ing at the 2nd island.
 When using the 66% portal make sure to drop a <Skill name="Symbol of Swiftness"/> on Skorvald before swapping to Greatsword.